16 Things That Made Us Laugh Out Loud In Kimye’s New Interview

 Advertisement

-When Kanye said his favourite body part of Kim's was her "heart."
+When Kanye said his favorite body part of Kim's was her "heart."
 (Okay, sure.)

-And then Kim responded that her favourite body part was her "upper stomach" (huh), before adding that her favourite body part of Kanye's was also his heart (answer stealer).
+And then Kim responded that her favorite body part was her "upper stomach" (huh), before adding that her favorite body part of Kanye's was also his heart (answer stealer).
 But also, she has "always loved his legs."

 When Kim said she could "smell when someone has a cavity."